Angle Three™ Small Animal Stereotaxic Instrument

 Schuller worked with wild caught bats of all ages and genders (Schuller, Radtke-Schuller & Betz, 1986).
 He worked on the auditory side of echolocation, and could not use earbars.
 An automated custom stereotaxic instrument, motorized, was developed for this project.
 They touched down at multiple points on a head held by glue from an out of the way position, and a PDP-8 with custom software.
 From models built, he could scale the location of a structure in any given bat, and achieved considerable success with accuracy of electrode placement.
 He estimated 1 to 1.5 hours for every surgery using this equipment and procedure.

 We must touch Bregma and Lambda anyway to test skull flat, clicking at each one gives also the distance between them.
-The ratio of B-L distance in this animal/B-L distance in the atlas animal can be used as a scaling factor that will positively get results closer to the target than not using them.
+The B-L distance in this animal divided by B-L distance in the atlas animal can be used as a scaling factor to adjust for head size.

 Other useful features:

-- “Export” button to compile a digital record of each surgery in a file.
+• “Export” button to compile a digital record of each surgery into a file.

-- USB> The Angle Three™ connects, for data and power, by one USB cable for each manipulator to any device that has USB and can run the included software.
+• USB> The Angle Three™ small animal stereotaxic instrument connects, for data and power, by one USB cable for each manipulator to any device that has USB and can run the included software.
 A 27″ monitor is recommended.

 Angled Approaches:

 In the past, stereotaxic surgery was predominantly done straight down.
 This avoided intense math and pilot work to select one angle, and was more securely locked in position than angled approaches.
 This procedure has the drawback of always passing through the same structures above the target.
 This confounds the variables “action-at target” and “path to the target”.
-With the Angle Three™, we recommend doing every surgery from a different angle, which may happen anyway if the skull is not at Skull Flat.
-Reaching exactly the same target with high precision, but from different angles, is better evidence that the treatment at the target caused the observed results.
+With the Angle Three™ small animal stereotaxic instrument, we recommend doing every surgery from a different angle, which may happen anyway if the skull is not at Skull Flat.
+Reaching exactly the same target with high precision, but from different angles, is better evidence that the treatment at the target caused the observed results, rather than damage or leaking on the path down.

 Accuracy of Stereotaxic Surgery